Random Effects Model: Assumptions and GLS Estimation

 In Generalized Least Squares (GLS), we transform the variables in the model using some weights.
 For example, the Weighted Least Squares (WLS) Model is a special case of GLS where we transform using weights based on the nature of heteroscedasticity.

-Any variable xit in the Random Effects Model is transformed using “θ” as shown above.
+In the Random Effects Model, we transform any variable “xit” using “θ” as shown above.
 In turn, this “θ” is a function of the variances of the idiosyncratic error and the random error component.
 However, these weights must be estimated, they are not known to us beforehand.
 That is, we must estimate the “σμ2” and “σε2” first, only then we can estimate the “θ” and transform the variables.

 These variances (“σμ2” and “σε2“) and “θ” are estimated using the Fixed Effects ‘Within’ Model and the ‘Between’ Effects Model.
 Hence, the estimation of the Random Effects Model is a combination of the ‘Within’ and ‘Between’ Effects models.
-The calculations of the variances and the model can get complicated, so we will not discuss those here.
+Calculating the variances and the model can become complicated, so we will not discuss those here.

 Considering everything, the estimation of the Random Effects Model using GLS is equivalent to estimating the following equation: